MikeyBeez/Juliet/README.md

 That's the general archtecture of this program so far; so it's not too complicated.

 Other files aren't being used yet.

+I'm currently working in another repository called socit.
+I hope to use Melissa-core's Flask App front-end for Juliette, and that requires understanding flask_socketio.
+The dunder main python program __main__.py is from Melissa-core.
+You can run it by typing

+<Juliet's python path> __main__.py

+To port this over, I'll need to call Juliet's functions rather than Melissa's.